-An environmental liability insurance policy under which we have received coverage for the EO tort lawsuits in Illinois, Georgia and New Mexico described above had limits of \$10.0 million per occurrence and \$20.0 million in the aggregate.
-Those per occurrence and aggregate limits were fully utilized in the defense of the Illinois, Georgia and New Mexico litigation.
+Our insurance for litigation related to alleged environmental liabilities, like the litigation pending in Illinois, Georgia and New Mexico described above has limits of \$10.0 million per occurrence and \$20.0 million in the aggregate.
+The per occurrence limit related to the Willowbrook, Illinois litigation was fully utilized by June 30, 2020.
+The remaining \$10.0 million is currently being utilized for occurrences related to the EO litigation in Georgia and New Mexico described above.
+As of December 31, 2022, we have utilized approximately \$8.9 million of the remaining \$10.0 million limit.
 Our insurance for future alleged environmental liabilities excludes coverage for EO claims.